"The Hot Setup"

 I have mixed emotions about doing this article, because

-the 30 pound test wire has no-stretch and will destroy a normal Dipsy
+the 30 pound test 7 strand stainless steel wire has no-stretch and will destroy a normal Dipsy

 rod in short order.
 After much thought I decided to do this page